rajanjha01/project-s3-cfn/README.md

 # Project-s3-cfn
-A Secure S3 bucket creation using Cloudformation
+A Secure S3 bucket creation using Cloudformation.
 Add additional security features to an existing cloudformation stack.

-# Assignment

-The current, basic cloudformation template doesn't contain any additional security featuress/configurations.
-Please have a look at the cfn-nag report.
-There are a couple of findings which have to be fixed.
-Please extend the cloudformation template accordingly.
+The current, basic cloudformation template doesn't contain any additional security featuress/configurations.cfn-nag reports show 3 warnings.
+We will extend the cloudformation template accordingly with all the S3 security features.

 # Setup -